3. MATERIAL ACCOUNTING POLICIES

 3.6.
 Revenue Recognition

-The Company recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the entity and specific criteria have been met for each of the Company's activities as described below.
+The Company recognizes revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the entity and specific criteria have been met for each of the Company's activities as described below.
 The Company bases its estimates on historical results, taking into consideration the type of customer, the type of transaction and the specific of each arrangement.

 a) Sale of Goods